New Relic (NYSE:NEWR) Issues Q2 2022 Earnings Guidance

-New Relic (NYSE:NEWR) last released its earnings results on Thursday, May 13th.
-The software maker reported ($0.27) earnings per share for the quarter, topping the consensus estimate of ($0.46) by $0.19.
-The business had revenue of $172.67 million for the quarter, compared to the consensus estimate of $166.60 million.
-New Relic had a negative net margin of 28.85% and a negative return on equity of 39.09%.
-The firm’s quarterly revenue was up 8.1% compared to the same quarter last year.
-During the same period last year, the firm posted $0.14 earnings per share.
-On average, analysts expect that New Relic will post -2.5 EPS for the current fiscal year.

-In other news, EVP Steve Hurn sold 5,911 shares of the business’s stock in a transaction on Monday, May 17th.
-The shares were sold at an average price of $58.24, for a total value of $344,256.64.
-Following the completion of the sale, the executive vice president now directly owns 12,085 shares in the company, valued at $703,830.40.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Lewis Cirne sold 30,000 shares of the business’s stock in a transaction on Tuesday, June 1st.
-The stock was sold at an average price of $62.43, for a total transaction of $1,872,900.00.
-Following the completion of the sale, the chief executive officer now owns 30,000 shares of the company’s stock, valued at $1,872,900.
+In other New Relic news, insider William Staples sold 3,587 shares of the business’s stock in a transaction dated Monday, May 17th.
+The shares were sold at an average price of $58.22, for a total value of $208,835.14.
+Following the sale, the insider now directly owns 12,015 shares in the company, valued at $699,513.30.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, CEO Lewis Cirne sold 30,000 shares of the firm’s stock in a transaction dated Tuesday, June 1st.
+The shares were sold at an average price of $62.43, for a total transaction of $1,872,900.00.
+Following the transaction, the chief executive officer now owns 30,000 shares of the company’s stock, valued at approximately $1,872,900.
 The disclosure for this sale can be found here.
-Insiders sold 41,192 shares of company stock valued at $2,524,566 over the last quarter.
-Corporate insiders own 22.00% of the company’s stock.
+Insiders sold 72,692 shares of company stock valued at $4,864,701 over the last quarter.
+Insiders own 22.00% of the company’s stock.

 New Relic Company Profile